wolfspace099/FurPlex/README.md

 - FurStore - Adds multiple GUIs where you can sell & buy items of ours and other people that have a shop in the FurPlex!

+- FurProtocols - Add protocols, like Security Lockdowns, turn machines off when power is out ect.

+- FurStaff - Add staff options & control panel with all functions of the control room!